usnistgov/O-RAN-Testbed-Automation/Tutorials/OCUDU_gNB_N_UEs_Grafana_Traffic.md

-# Deploying  OCUDU gNB with One UE, Grafana Monitoring, and Traffic Simulation
+# Deploying  OCUDU gNB with Multiple UEs, Grafana Monitoring, and Traffic Simulation

 # Table of Contents